DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Use the Functionality of Built-In Plugins

-We need to detect changes in the select box value and filter the grid according to them.
-The `filterValue` property is stored in the state of the `ToolbarFilterState` plugin.
+We need to detect changes in the select box value and filter the grid accordingly.
+The `filterValue` property is stored in the `ToolbarFilterState` plugin's state.
 However, the UI element that affects the `filterValue` is rendered by the `ToolbarFilter` plugin.

-To detect modifications in one plugin and change the state of another accordingly, we should use an [action](../../../core/docs/reference/action.md).
-We will name it `changeToolbarFilterValue`.
+We should create an [action](../../../core/docs/reference/action.md) called `changeToolbarFilterValue` to detect changes in one plugin and apply them to the state of another.

 *file toolbar-filter-state.js:*
 ```jsx